Agro-Climate/ET_DSS_hist/README.md

 # SIMAGRI Agricultural Simulator

-Built using Docker, Podman, Python 3.8, Dash Plotly, and DSSAT (https://dssat.net/).
+Built using Docker, Podman, Python 3.8, Dash Plotly, and DSSAT (https://dssat.net/), How to compile DSSAT on Linux (https://dssat.net/210/).

 Three versions of SIMAGRI have been developed for the following countries: